bibryam/building-effective-dapr-agents/README.md

 4. **Structured Data Models**: Pydantic models define the structure of travel components, ensuring consistency across parallel tasks.

+This implementation demonstrates the core value of the Parallelization pattern: improved efficiency through concurrent processing of independent subtasks, with programmatic aggregation of results.

+### When to Use This Pattern

+This pattern is ideal when:
+- Tasks can be divided into independent subtasks
+- You need to process multiple aspects of a problem simultaneously
+- Speed is important, and parallelization can reduce overall latency
+- You want multiple perspectives on the same problem (voting variation)
+- Complex tasks benefit from focused attention on different aspects

 ## 6. Orchestrator-Workers Pattern

 ### Pattern Overview